m4rw3r/Inject-Framework/SPEC.rst

     The initial portion of the request URL's "path" that corresponds to the application object, so that the application knows its virtual "location".
-This may be an empty string, if the application corresponds to the "root" of the server.
+This may be an empty string, if the application corresponds to the "root" of the server (in the case of URL rewriting).

     If it is not empty it must start with a ``/``, it may never contain ``/`` by itself.